 Challenging your placement

-If you believe you are capable of succeeding in a more advanced class than the one in which you are placed by the standard placement procedures described above, you may challenge your placement by taking the Accuplacer.
-Students are allowed only one challenge opportunity.
+If you believe you are capable of succeeding in a more advanced class than the one in which you are placed by the standard placement procedures described above, you may challenge your placement by taking the Next Generation Accuplacer.
+Students are allowed two challenge opportunities.
 There is an $18.00 challenge fee that must be paid prior to testing.
-Though in most cases, students are allowed two challenges, review of the subject should be done prior to testing.
+Though students are allowed two challenges, review of the subject should be done prior to testing.
 The Accuplacer exam may be taken no more than two times.